nnn

 Dengue Fever and Dengue Haemorrhagic Fever (a more severe form) are the most common mosquito-borne viral diseases in the world.

 Dengue Fever is an illness caused by infection with a virus transmitted by the Aedes mosquito.
 This disease is also called break-bone fever because it sometimes causes severe joint and muscle pain.
-There are four types of this virus (serotypes 1 to 4) which can infect you.

 Dengue Fever is spread though the bite of the Aedes Mosquito.